dpgranger8/MinerGame/README.md

   - HTML/CSS

-  - DOM-based UI updates

-  - LocalStorage used for saving game state
+  - LocalStorage used to save game state

 ### How to Run

-  - Open the project in your browser (ensure all required HTML and CSS files are in place).
+  - Open the index.html file in your browser.

-  - Start mining tiles and earning rewards.
+  - Start mining tiles and upgrading your farm.

   - Use your earnings to buy upgrades and automate gameplay.